astronomer/docs/astro/astro-architecture.md

     - You want to use a specific cloud provider or region.
     - You need to run Airflow environments in separate clusters for business or security reasons.

 You can work with Astro using the [Cloud UI](#cloud-ui), the [Astro CLI](#astro-cli), or the Astro API.
 Your Airflow environments on Astro, called [Deployments](#deployment), securely connect to external data services, so that you can place Airflow at the core of your data ecosystem.
-The _Astro Hypervisor_ is an Astronomer-managed component that facilitates operating and optimizing your Deployments.
+The _Astro Hypervisor_ is an Astronomer-managed component of the Astro platform that facilitates operating and optimizing your Deployments.

 ![Astro Hosted architecture overview](/img/docs/astro-architecture-lightmode.png)

 ## Key concepts

-The Astro ecosystem includes tools that enable you to both interact with Astro and enrich your development and maintenance experience.
-Some of these tools and functionality are not available in open source Airflow, and have Astro-specific terminology.
+Astro includes tools and features that enable you to enrich your Airflow development and maintenance experience beyond the functionality that open source Airflow provides.

-The following sections explain key Astro tools and concepts that you use extend the functionality of Airflow.
+The following sections give a detailed explaination of Astro tools and features as well as key concepts that you need to understand in order to use Astro to work with Airflow and manage your Astro environment.
+You can find definitions for additional Astro-specific terminology in the [Astro glossary](astro-glossary.md).

 ### Astro CLI